The Museum is open year round. Hours are:

 Guided tours, audio tours, printed self-guide brochures, and the Flagler Museum Audio Tour App are available, and are included with Museum admission.
 Please see below for details.

 Large bags, backpacks, and strollers are not permitted on the Museum grounds.
-While photography for personal use is permitted, flash photography, tripods, and photography for publication are not allowed with out a permit from the Museum's Public Affairs Department.
+While photography for personal use is permitted, flash photography, tripods, or any kind of camera support equipment, and photography for publication are not allowed with out a permit from the Museum's Public Affairs Department.

 Media representatives wishing to visit the Flagler Museum on official business should contact the Public Affairs Department at least 24 hours prior to any visit to make an appointment.